Medical needs policy

 Our medical support panel (MSP) is a multi-agency panel that considers the needs of pupils.
 The panel decides on how ‘suitable education’ that is ‘reasonably accessible’ might be provided.
 This is in accordance with the LA’s Section 19 duty.

 The MSP is evidence-based and will consider pupil’s needs holistically.
 The panel meets every two weeks during term time and considers the referral paperwork and supporting evidence.
-The panel includes representatives from attendance, inclusion, mental health, autism outreach, early help and Pilgrim Hospital School.
+The panel includes representatives from:

 Usually, we will seek to further support and reinforce the school's own arrangements.
-This will help the school's ability to maintain the pupil at their substantive school.
+This will help the school's ability to maintain the pupil at their substantive school through reasonable adjustments.

 The panel’s outcome will advise on what further steps, strategies and support school can and should be robustly implementing to ensure continued access to suitable education.
 One of the further steps may be access to a short-term period of dual registration with Pilgrim Hospital School.
 This would be a dual placement and focussed on working with the pupil’s school to support the pupil’s timely transition back to their school.

 Intervention placements are agreed on an 18-week cycle with regular reviews every six weeks.
 It is crucial for the pupil's own mainstream school to stay in weekly contact with the pupil and family.
-The school should actively contribute to the support provided by the Pilgrim Hospital School.
+The school should actively contribute to the support provided by the Pilgrim Hospital School, and the transition planning for the pupils return.

 Where a placement at Pilgrim Hospital School is deemed appropriate, within two school weeks to commence admission processes the school will contact the: